anandkanav92/NOTES/interview-notes.md

 `AVL trees`
 >BST is highly used for search.
 They provide logn(n) search time but only if balanced.
 In order to keep it balanced, we follow AVL algorithm.
 ```
+1. A tree is said to be unbalanced if any node has (left subtree height -
-1. If the unbalance is caused due to an addition of node on left and
+2. If the unbalance is caused due to an addition of node on left and left subtree, it is called `l-l balance` and it is rebalanced using ll rotation.
 ```

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYwNjI0NDA0NiwtMjA1MDYyNzE4OCwxNz
+eyJoaXN0b3J5IjpbLTU2NTY1MjE1OCwtMjA1MDYyNzE4OCwxNz
 UxMDg3OTE1LDEzNzM3NTQyNywtMTAzODQ1OTY1MCwtNDEwNDUx
 MjA2LC0xNjQyMzkzOTE4LDEyNTI3MzE5NjcsMTY0NzM3ODMwNi
 w1MjIyOTE1MSwxMDY4NjM0NTczLDE4NTM3MDE3MzAsLTM5Nzkz